|

 necessarymoved discreetly back and forth between the two

-natural king and he is lucky to have Florestan.
+he is lucky to have Florestan.

 At length, Eomer turned apologetically to Legolas.
 "Let